Pain! Do you have to live with it?

 Osteopathy believes that the body has the means of healing itself.
 What this means is that you don't have to just live with your symptoms for the rest of your life.
 This means that you can start a process, which leads to correction of the cause of your symptom - that there is a means of recovery and healing available to the body.
 The body is designed to function optimally in a certain fashion, and the closer we come to the original specifications, the better we feel.

 What do these techniques do?
 One of the major principles is to look at the whole body.
-You may be familiar with the term Holistic Medicine.
-What does this mean?
-It means looking at the whole person.
-Well, if you take the musculoskeletal system – this means looking at the entire body, and not just the part that hurts.
-The term that I have been trained to use is "finding the area of greatest restriction".
+With regards to the musculoskeletal system – this means looking at the entire body, and not just the part that hurts.
+The term that I have been trained to use is "finding the area of greatest restriction."
+Examples include a patient with asthma who was able to discontnue asthma medications following correction of restrictions in the spine.
+Another patient with astma and back pain had sinificant improvement in his low back pain following correction of restrictions in the ribs and neck.

 Medicine is now starting to acknowledge the connection between our minds and how our body functions.
 Candace Pert has identified chemicals created in the brain that affect how our entire body functions.
 The production of these chemicals is related to our emotional state, and may serve as the agents of the mind/body connection.